Reflections on the Sunday readings from the Catholic Lectionary for Mass. Includes homilies, sermons, and other thoughts.

 Life is filled with ups and downs.
 But whether you’re on the mountain or down in the valley, remember that it won’t always be that way.

 Uplift Organization brings food, clothing, and compassion to the homeless in Kansas City.
-It also brought me a great awareness of my own need.
+It also brought me more awareness of my own need.

 Monty Python is the featured theologian for this week’s homily.
 The Black Knight has an important lesson in dealing with sin.